 As the days are getting colder, the air is getting drier.
 While lotion coupons are at the forefront of the Sunday paper’s circular section, many people are accustomed to replacing the moisture they are losing in their bodies and environment with a humidifier.

 Most are familiar with the small, portable type that are set up in individual rooms.
 You fill a tank with water, turn it on, and the machine puts humidity into the air until you turn it off or until it runs out of water.
 There’s not a lot of control.

-In contrast, a whole house humidifier is installed directly into your cooling and heating system.
-It introduces humidity in the form of water vapor into the air at the source—your heating ducts.
+In contrast, a whole house humidifier installs directly into your cooling and heating system.
+It introduces humidity in the form of water vapor at the source—your ductwork.
 The level of humidity is then monitored and controlled by your thermostat, just like the temperature is, and an even level of moisture can be released into your house all year long.

 Putting a whole house humidifier into your home can reward you in many ways:

 Many viruses thrive in low-humidity environments, which can increase your likelihood of catching the flu, colds, and other respiratory ailments.
 And an overly dry environment can make people more susceptible to infection.
 Putting humidity back into your home can reduce the incidence of all these maladies.

 Over-dry air can aggravate asthma and allergy symptoms and lead to dry noses, sore throats, and cracked, itchy skin.
 Not to mention those painful and surprising shocks you get from static electricity.